yonggang-Xie/Notes/Leetcode/Leetcode_collections.md

 - Partitioning Panlindrome (131)
 - Leetcode 332 (Reconstruct Itinerary)
 - Generate Parentheses (22)

 # Two Pointers
 - two sum , three sum (remember to avoid duplicated cases) (review to see how to use set properly)
 - contain most water
 - trapping rain water (can also use dp)
+- Remove Nth Node From End of List 19 (fast slow pointer. let fast move n step first. similar to use 15min and 1 hour candle to get 45min. use dummy head to avoid specially dealing with deleting first node)

 # Sliding Window
 - gas station